 5. Check the batteries.

 The batteries are one of the most important parts of a used electric golf cart, and knowledgeable buyers will definitely want to take a look at the bank.
-If you have had the batteries for more than three years or if you know they are leaking, you will want to replace them.
-If they are in good working order, then you can get by with a thorough cleaning.
-If there is any corrosion or acid buildup on the connectors, either scrub it away with a wire brush or replace the connectors altogether.
+If the batteries are more than three years old, or if they are leaking, replace them.
+Ensure they are clean.
+If there is any corrosion or acid buildup on the connectors, scrub it away with a wire brush or replace the connectors altogether.

 6. Give the tires a kick.

-One of the first things a prospective buyer will notice about your golf cart is its tires, and worn tires are one of the easiest parts to replace.
+One of the first things a prospective buyer will notice about your golf cart is its tires.
+Worn tires are one of the easiest parts to replace.
 Check the tread on the tires.
-If the grooves in the tread are less than 3-mm deep, they should be replaced, but be sure that all of the tires match.
+If the grooves in the tread are less than 3-mm deep, they should be replaced.
+But be sure that all of the tires match.
 If the tread seems sufficient and the tires look like they are in good shape, use a tire gauge to ensure they are properly inflated.
 Once they are inflated, give them a thorough scrubbing, and finish up with a coat of protectant, such as Armor All.

 7. Take quality photographs of the golf cart.

 In order to attract interested buyers and prevent a barrage of questions and disappointments, you will have to take high-quality photographs of the golf cart.
-All of the images should be clear and in focus, and you should be able to make out all of the details.
-Take pictures at all angles of the body, which means you will have a minimum of eight exterior photographs based on the eight primary compass points.
+All the images should be clear and in focus.
+And you should be able to make out all of the details.
+Take pictures at all angles of the body.
+Then you will have a minimum of eight exterior photographs based on the eight primary compass points.
 You will also want close-ups of the interior and any other aspects you would like to highlight.
 Some sellers hire professional photographers to get the best results.